On day 103 of my 366-day self-care challenge, I did my best to mitigate jet lag and did a little walking in the airport.

-Recently, I’ve been making an effort to get to the airport much earlier than usual.
+Recently, I’ve been making an effort to get to the airport earlier than usual.
 Not only does this provide a buffer in case the security line happens to be long (I’m not huge a fan of running to my gate), but it also allows time for a walk before boarding my flight.
 This week, I made three passes up and down the terminal and still had time to grab a tea before boarding.

 In fact, some research has shown that these short, frequent bouts of exercise might have significant health benefits over continuous exercise.
-One study in particular found that taking three 10-minute walks was more effective at reducing blood pressure than a single 30-minute bout of walking.
+One study found that taking three 10-minute walks was more effective at reducing blood pressure than a single 30-minute bout of walking.
 This also calls attention to the questionable effectiveness of the “weekend warrior” approach to fitness.

 How do you accumulate your minutes?